-- 2.1 Appointments Every appointment to paid local authority employment must be on merit. - 2.2 Political impartiality Senior officers cannot be local authority councillors or AMs/MPs, nor can they "speak or publish written work for the public at large or to a section of the public with the apparent intention of affecting public support for a political party".
-Such officers are nevertheless able to engage in such activity to "such extent as is necessary for the proper performance of their duties".
-(Section 1- 3 Local Government and Housing Act 1989 and Local Government Officers (Political Restrictions) Regulations 1990). - 2.3 Officers are employed by the Authority, not by committees or individual councillors, and are subject to the Authority's employment procedures.
-Officers cannot be required to advise any political group of the Authority, either as to the work of the group or as to the work of the Authority, nor can they be required to attend any meetings of any political groups.
-This is without prejudice to any arrangements to the contrary which may be made with any officer and which includes safeguards to preserve the political neutrality of the officer in relation to the affairs of the Authority. - 2.4 Authorship of reports -Committee reports should be written by the relevant principal officer or another officer authorised by him or her.
-The report is the officer's and may not be amended by a member.
-Nor can an individual member instruct an officer not to present a report if the officer considers it proper to do so.
-If the report is not regarded as appropriate, the remedy is for the committee to reject its recommendations or refer it back. - 2.5 Decision making and political groups Members and officers must understand that Authority decisions can only be made by the Authority, a committee or sub-committee or chief officers acting under delegated authority.
-Members and officers should not act on group decisions.
-Representations by interested parties on any matter for Authority decision should be made to the appropriate committee, and not exclusively to a political group, at which officer advice on the points raised is unavailable.
+- 2.1 Appointments Every paid appointment to the Authority must be on merit. - 2.2 Political impartiality -Staff that hold politically restricted posts cannot be local authority councillors or MSs/MPs, nor can they "speak or publish written work for the public at large or to a section of the public with the apparent intention of affecting public support for a political party".
+Such staff are nevertheless able to engage in such activity to "such extent as is necessary for the proper performance of their duties".
+(Section 1- 3 Local Government and Housing Act 1989 and Local Government Employees (Political Restrictions) Regulations 1990). - 2.3 Staff are employed or engaged by the Authority, not by committees or individual councillors, and are subject to the Authority's employment procedures.
+Staff cannot be required to advise any political group of the Authority, either as to the work of the group or as to the work of the Authority, nor can they be required to attend any meetings of any political groups.
+This is without prejudice to any arrangements to the contrary which may be made with any staff and which includes safeguards to preserve the political neutrality of the staff in relation to the affairs of the Authority. - 2.4 Authorship of reports -Committee reports should be written by the relevant Principal Officer or another member of staff authorised by him or her.
+The report is that of the member of staff who wrote it and may not be amended by a member.
+Nor can an individual member instruct a member of staff not to present a report if the member of staff considers it proper to do so.
+If the report is not regarded as appropriate, the remedy is for the committee to reject its recommendations or refer it back. - 2.5 Decision making and political groups Members and staff must understand that Authority decisions can only be made by the Authority, a committee or subcommittee or the Chief Fire Officer acting under delegated authority.
+Members and staff should not act on group decisions.
+Representations by interested parties on any matter for Authority decision should be made to the appropriate committee, and not exclusively to a political group, at which staff advice on the points raised is unavailable.

-2.6 Proper communication between members and officers -Principal officers must recognise that it is their duty to keep members fully informed about developments of significance in relation to Authority activities.
-Principal officers must also report promptly to the relevant committee any significant failure to implement a decision of that committee.
+2.6 Proper communication between members and staff -Principal Officers must recognise that it is their duty to keep members fully informed about developments of significance in relation to Authority activities.
+Principal Officers must also report promptly to the relevant committee any significant failure to implement a decision of that committee.

-Regular contact between members and senior officers is necessary to ensure the efficient working of the Authority.
-In this context, it is the responsibility of principal officers to identify the senior officers who should have regular contact with members, and this will depend upon the nature of the service they provide and the nature of the member contact envisaged.
-But members should always bring major concerns about issues directly to the attention of the principal officer concerned.
-Principal officers may issue instructions to their staff to ensure that this is the case.
+Regular contact between members and senior staff is necessary to ensure the efficient working of the Authority.
+In this context, it is the responsibility of Principal Officers to identify the senior staff who should have regular contact with members, and this will depend upon the nature of the service they provide and the nature of the member contact envisaged but members should always bring major concerns about issues directly to the attention of the Principal Officer concerned.
+Principal Officers may issue instructions to their staff to ensure that this is the case.